-Earnings (Loss) Per Share (EPS)
+Earnings Per Share (EPS)

-Basic EPS is computed by dividing net income (loss) attributable to the equity holders of the Parent Company by the weighted average number of common shares issued and outstanding during the year, adjusted for any subsequent stock dividends declared.
+Basic EPS is computed by dividing net income for the period attributable to the ordinary equity holders of the Parent Company by the weighted average number of common shares outstanding during the year, adjusted for any subsequent stock dividends declared.

-Diluted EPS amounts are calculated by dividing the net profit (loss) attributable to ordinary equity holders of the Parent Company (after deducting interest on the convertible preferred shares, if any) by the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares that would be issued on the conversion of all the dilutive potential ordinary shares into ordinary shares.
+Diluted EPS amounts are calculated by dividing the net income attributable to ordinary equity holders of the Parent Company (after deducting interest on the convertible preferred shares, if any) by the weighted average number of common shares outstanding during the year plus the weighted average number of common shares that would be issued on the conversion of all the dilutive potential common shares into common shares.